 That’s where Mounjaro comes in.

+So you’re probably wondering, “is Mounjaro good for PCOS”?
+It might be.
+Mounjaro doesn’t specifically treat PCOS, but the weight loss gained from Mounjaro can help improve your PCOS symptoms.
 Insulin resistance is also a main symptom of type 2 diabetes.
-Mounjaro was originally developed as a drug to treat type 2 diabetes to manage glucose control, and now research has developed to suggest that Mounjaro can also help some people with PCOS.
+Mounjaro was originally developed as a drug to treat type 2 diabetes to manage glucose control, and now research has developed to suggest that Mounjaro can also help some people with PCOS and it's safe for weight loss as well.

 Normally when we eat, natural hormones called GIP and GLP-1 are released by our gut.
 The active ingredient in Mounjaro, tirzepatide, mimics these natural hormones by activating the GIP and GLP-1 receptors.
 Mounjaro can help to suppress your appetite by slowing digestion and making you feel fuller for longer, reducing hunger and cravings.